As a swimming teacher for over 45 years, safety is the most important thing to be taught while in the water.

 To Sum It Up

-This is a very difficult subject to tackle especially for those who have suffered a loss from drowning, but my goal was to help more people become aware of the dangers of drowning and hopefully correct or improve a situation they can control.
+This is a very difficult subject to tackle especially for those who have suffered a loss from drowning, but the goal is to help more people become aware of the dangers of drowning and hopefully correct or improve a situation they can control.

 © 2014 Joanie Ruppel